 MNT - Endemic Countries

-Countries in Which MNT Remains a Public Health Threat
+Countries Where Maternal and Neonatal Tetanus (MNT) Remains a Public Health Threat

-Working with partners, UNICEF has immunized over 145 million women in 53 countries and as has helped eliminate MNT in more than three dozen countries, including Mozambique, China, Turkey, Sierra Leone, Burundi Liberia, and Laos.
-Recent success include the elimination of MNT in Indonesia in May, 2016, Niger in June, 2016, and Equatorial Guinea in November, 2016.
+Working with partners, UNICEF has immunized over 145 million women in 53 countries and has helped eliminate MNT in more than three dozen countries, including Mozambique, China, Turkey, Sierra Leone, Burundi Liberia, and Laos.
+Recent successes include the elimination of MNT in Ethiopia in June 2017, in Haiti in July 2017 and in the Philippines in November 2017.

-MNT has been eliminated in more than half of the countries from the original 1999 list, but there is still much work to do to protect women, mothers and newborns from this deadly but easily-preventable disease.
+MNT has been eliminated in more than two-thirds of the countries that appeared on the list in 1999, but there is still much work to do to protect women, mothers and newborns from this deadly but easily preventable disease.

 Today, MNT remains a public health threat in 15 countries: